Around 60% of companies now operate a hybrid working model.

 Senior leaders are warming to integrating a hybrid model.

-With a well-working hybrid working model, businesses can expect to experience increased employee retention, reduced overhead costs, higher productivity, a more engaged workforce, and reduced absenteeism.
+With a well-oiled hybrid working model, businesses can expect to experience increased employee retention, reduced overhead costs, higher productivity, a more engaged workforce, and reduced absenteeism.

 The benefits sound appealing, but some challenges will need some attention to avoid.
 Without the right guidelines, businesses will experience reduced collaboration, lower engagement, and a blow to company culture.
 And to avoid these shortcomings, businesses must study hybrid work best practices.